Upcoming Elections

 Registration Deadlines

-- The voter registration deadline for the South Dakota Presidential Primary is Submitted by Mon May 20, 2024.
+- The voter registration deadline for the South Dakota Congressional, State and Gubernatorial Primary Election is Received by Mon May 18, 2026 5:00PM.

 How to Check Your Registration: Voters can determine whether they are registered to vote at the following link: Am I Registered?.